Twitter has long been the place to turn for opinions on everything from who will win tonight’s game to ideas for your next blog post.

 9. Embed polls in a blog post

 Embedding your tweets is a great way to increase reach and drive more attention to your profile.
 Embedding tweets containing polls into your blog can add an interactive element too.
 This could be a great way to engage your readers and get them re-engaging with your content or Twitter account to discover the results.
 Once a poll within your embedded tweet is over, the tweet will show the results and still provide added value to your overall blog post.
-Example: Here’s an example of an embedded tweet:
+Example: Here’s an example of an embedded tweet in this blog:

 Over to you